rscottwatson/argocd-flask-demo-dev/README.md

 This is a quick flask application with the intention of being deployed with argocd but this may be used for other things as well in the future.
 This will print out a json message and accepts the following parameters

 * pctError - percentage of errors to return eg .5 50% should be errors
-* pctDelay - a time to wait during the requests between 0 and 4 seconds.
+* delay    - a time to wait during the requests between 0 and 4 seconds or use RANDOM.

 This app is obviously not production ready but rather just to server a purpose to build containers and introduce errors and delays.